MediaArea/MediaConch/Narrative.md

 ### Focus on Fixity

 Both FFV1 and Matroska provide fixity features that serve the objectives of digital preservation by allow data to be independently validated without the requirement of managing an external checksumming process.
-FFV1 version 3 mandates CRC's on each frame.
+FFV1 version 3 mandates CRCs on each frame.
 Matroska documents methods to embed checksums in Matroska elements to allow for future validation of any content.

 Although the Matroska specification states that "All level 1 elements should include a CRC-32" this is not the practice of most Matroska multiplexers.
 As part of the Fixer aspect of this project, MediaArea proposes to develop a conformance checker that allows users to add CRC-32 to selected elements.